equinor/radix-operator/docs/RBAC.md

 <sup><sup>2</sup></sup> radix-pipeline-runner will be removed if we move RDs into app namespace.
 radix-pipeline will need to be extended with ability to create RDs in app namespace.
 Ref.
 [RA-55 Deny Platform users listing deployments across namespaces](https://equinor.atlassian.net/browse/RA-55)

-<sup><sup>3</sup></sup> Should be removed as they appear not to be used.
+<sup><sup>3</sup></sup> Will be redundant if we move to use environment variables entirely to control the operator.
 Ref.
-[RA-182 Remove unused clusterroles RadixReader, RadixSecretReader and RadixAppAdmin](https://equinor.atlassian.net/browse/RA-182)

-<sup><sup>4</sup></sup> Will be redundant if we move to use environment variables entirely to control the operator.
-Ref.
 [RA-145 Technical: Create a configmap for global cluster settings which the operator can use](https://equinor.atlassian.net/browse/RA-145)

-<sup><sup>5</sup></sup> Should have been linked to radix-operator cluster role.
+<sup><sup>4</sup></sup> Should have been linked to radix-operator cluster role.
 Ref.
 [RA-86 radix-operator clusterrolebinding is linked to cluster-admin clusterrole](https://equinor.atlassian.net/browse/RA-86)